radlakha/git-play/README.md

 Bypass setting changed to `Always Allow` for Repo Admin role.

 Quit the terminal in VS Code and also the terminal app.

+It all seems to point to cached credentials.
+Running `GIT_TRACE=1 git push origin main`